Like Fred and Ginger or salt and pepper, enzymes and health go hand in hand.

-So enzymes are critical for a healthy dog ... but there's one problem you should be aware of.
+So enzymes are critical for a healthy dog.
+But there’s one problem you need to know about …

 Enzymes Are Like A Bank Account

-Cooking at temperatures above 118o F destroys the naturally occurring enzymes in food.
-This means your dog's body has to produce all the enzymes necessary to digest and metabolize his enzyme-deficient food.
+Unfortunately, most dogs today eat enzyme-deficient foods.
+That’s because most dogs eat kibble or canned food that’s processed at high temperatures.
+Cooking at temperatures above 118 F destroys the naturally-occurring enzymes in food.
+So, instead of getting foods that help with digestion, your dog’s body has to produce all the enzymes he needs to digest and metabolize his enzyme-deficient food.

 Dr Howell believed that animals are born with a limited capacity to produce enzymes.
 If there aren’t enough enzymes in their food, the digestive system can’t produce enough enzymes to carry the entire digestive load.

 Drugs, antibiotics, heavy metals and sugary or high-glycemic foods can deplete the body’s ability to produce its own enzymes.
 Older dogs and sick or stressed dogs will also be have trouble producing enough digestive enzymes.
 And if your dog is deficient in enzymes, he’ll have a nutritional deficiency … even if he’s eating a nutritionally complete diet.

 So enzymes are like a bank account.
 If you don’t make any deposits, you’ll soon be overdrawn.
 But how do you know if your dog is enzyme deficient?